goodrobots/devFrame/docs/_docs/07-base-frame.md

 Qty | Size | Note
 --- | --- | ---
-4 | 10mm OD x 250mm long | Supports 9in props and ~5000mAHr lipo
+2 | 10mm OD x 500mm long | Supports 9in props and ~5000mAHr 3S lipo
-4 |  170mm long | Supports 9in props
+2 | 12mm OD x 500mm long | Supports 9in props

 Note -- Length of tube can vary depending on design intent.
 Above figures are for standard stretch X config.
 If this is your first devFrame build we suggest building per docs.
 You can tweak it later.
 {: .notice--primary}